Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.WebPubSub.Common/src/ContributionHints.md

 The main purpose of this project is to provide classes for JSON serialization and deserialization to the Azure Functions extensions and the `AspNetCore` project.

-Due to the limitation of Azure Functions extensions, we should support both `Newtonsoft.Json` and `System.Text.Json` libraries at the same time.
-Concretely, `System.Text.Json` handles deserialization of HTTP requests from Azure Web PubSub service and serialization corresponding HTTP responses; `Newtonsoft.Json` handles serialization.

 ```mermaid
 sequenceDiagram
     participant W as Web PubSub Service